-Criterion 2: Project Research and Workplan (20%)
+Criterion 2: Project Approach (30%)

-Approach, Workplan and SOPO
+Technical Approach, Workplan and SOPO

-- Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals.
+- Degree to which the approach and critical path have been clearly described and thoughtfully considered; - The likelihood that the project work plan will achieve project objectives. - The degree to which the proposed work plan is clearly stated, organized, achievable, fiscally and technically feasible, including the adequacy and completeness of proposed tasks and the resources identified. - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals. - Soundness of a plan to expeditiously address environmental, siting, and other regulatory requirements for the project, including evaluation of resilience to climate change. - Degree to which the workplan has adequate steps and deliverables to advance the project from the permitting phase toward the licensing phase.

-Identification of Risks
+Identification of Technical Risks and Quality Control